rosen-bridge/observation-extractor/README.md

 ## Related Projects
 This module is used within the [Scanner](https://github.com/rosen-bridge/scanner) project.
 The address scanner is currently used in the [Watcher](https://github.com/rosen-bridge/watcher) service to drive the valid source chain observations.

-## How to Use the Address Extractor
+## How to Use the Observation Extractor
 ### Install
 This project is written in node-js using Esnext module and typeorm database.
 This project is not dependent and is used as the scanner module.
 You can easily install it using npm with the command: